top of page

 Absolutely!...
 We welcome anyone to come and visit our studio, anytime.
 Always happy to have you!

-We offer classes for most ages!
 We have programs for kids starting at 4 years old all the way through adults.

 Often times children who don't find success in team sports come to martial arts, and they love it!
 That's because with martial arts you go at your own pace.
 Everyone is greatly encouraged – regardless of his or her athletic level.

-For many years, children have enrolled in our program without experiencing a single injury.
-In fact, this holds true for the majority of our young participants.
 We prioritize safety extensively, implementing padded floors, providing proper gear, and delivering meticulous step-by-step instruction to minimize any risks to your child.
 Have children been injured while taking martial arts classes?
 Yes, some have.
 Though children have sustained injuries in martial arts classes, the majority of these incidents have been less severe than those often encountered in activities like football, baseball and other sports.
-While we cannot offer an absolute guarantee that your child will remain injury-free, we can confidently state that injuries among our young participants are exceedingly rare.
-In essence, we are deeply committed to ensuring your child's safety above all else.

 We teach kids self-defense as a tool for personal growth and development.
 We do not teach kids how to kick and punch so they can go down the street and beat up the neighbor's kid.
 We want them to learn to treat others as they want to be treated.
 They learn to respect everyone around them – from their parents to their peers.

 Regular attendance is the best way to improve over time.
 Our programs are set up for students to progress with as little as two classes per week.
-We do also offer advanced programs and additional classes for those students who want to dedicate more time and effort to their progress

 Wear comfortable clothes with a white t-shirt if you have one, and shoes that are easy to remove for class.